Jesuschamorro54/DynamoAccessLayers/README.md

 ## Functions

-<a name="headers"></a>
 ### dynamo_search

-The `dynamo_search` function allows searching for records in a DynamoDB table using specific key conditions and optional filters.
+The `dynamo_search` function allows searching for records in a DynamoDB table using specific key conditions and optional filters. *[Support helpers](#helpers)* for filterExpressions and Sort Keys

 #### Function Definition